yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission.md

 ![alt text][model_2_distribution]

 The predictions made by model 1 does not seem that bad, but the training set contains too many duplications of the pneumonia-positive images as a result of resampling.
 Due to the concern of too many duplications, I am thinking about constructing a new dataset to feed into the same network.
 All pneumonia-positive images (1431 images) from the full NIH Chest X-ray are used.
-For Normal class, all images (1431 images) are randomly selected from the sample NIH dataset.
-The resulting dataset is used to train model 2.
+For Normal class, all images (1431 images) are randomly selected from the sample NIH dataset - no duplicated images is used to train model 2.

 **Description of Validation Dataset:**